SunXQlab/CCCvelo/README.md

 * `0_preprocess_inputData.R` contains the scripts to prepare the condinate ligands, receptors, and feature genes for constructing multilayer signaling network <br>
 * `1_run_MLnet_demo.py` contains the scripts to construct mulitlayer signling network and calculate the LR signaling strength <br>
 * `2_run_CCCvelo_demo.py` contains the scripts to infer the CCC-driven RNA velocity <br>
+The package CCCvelo can be directly downloaded for usage.

 # Environment
 h5py                3.11.0 <br>